 Step 1: Obtain the Necessary Education

 If you're wondering whether you can be a cop with a GED, you should know that a high school diploma or a GED is typically the minimum level of education needed to become a police officer.
 A college degree may appeal to potential employers and may even be required by some law enforcement agencies.
 Through an associate's or bachelor's degree program in criminology, police science, public administration, or criminal justice, undergraduates can obtain helpful knowledge and skills to apply to a career in law enforcement.
 Some of these classes may even be available online; students can also pursue undergraduate certificates.

-Take foreign language courses: Police officers regularly need to work with people from a variety of cultural backgrounds, including people who don't speak English.
+- Take foreign language courses: Police officers regularly need to work with people from a variety of cultural backgrounds, including people who don't speak English.
 In the process of becoming a police officer, obtaining proficiency in a foreign language can help one communicate more efficiently with witnesses or suspects and may help them stand out to potential employers.

 A completed application needs to be submitted to the police department in the applicant's desired work location.
 After being accepted, applicants are placed into a pool of eligible candidates for future police officer openings.
 Depending on the hiring situation, applicants might be immediately moved into a training program.
-Alongside the application, prospective hopefuls must pass tests to become a police officer, including those involved with fitness, drug, and lie detector tests, along with a civil service test that ensures that job candidates possess the qualities needed to be a police officer.
+Alongside the application, prospective hopefuls must pass tests to become a police officer, including those involved with fitness, drug, and lie detectors; along with a civil service test that ensures that job candidates possess the qualities needed to be a professional in the field.

 Step 3: Graduate from a Police Academy Training Program